seagreen/state-of-haskell-bnf/README.md

 The above diagram was made with [this webapp](http://www.bottlecaps.de/rr/ui).
 Unfortunately there's not a native program that generates nice, separate diagrams from BNF files.

 I think Haskell would be a natural fit for this kind of work, and so did a survey of the ecosystem to see what's been built so far.
+If no Haskell solution is available I list the best non-Haskell one.

 Here are my goals: